PiscatorX/RNA-Seq-devs/README.md

 # RNA-seq-devs
- RNA-seq and bioinformatic tools
+ Building an RNA-seq workflow for Ion Torrent data
-# Basic introduction to linux
+## Basic introduction to Linux
-There are lots of good introductions to linux online.
-We will use this one https://www.bioinf.wits.ac.za/courses/linux/handout.pdf
+There are lots of good introductions to Linux online.
+I recommend this one https://www.bioinf.wits.ac.za/courses/linux/handout.pdf

+#